muppet9010/factorio-muppet-streamer/README.md

 - accuracyRadiusMax: DECIMAL - Optional: the maximum distance from the target that each explosive can be randomly targeted within.
 If not specified defaults to 0.
 - salvoSize: INTEGER - Optional: breaks the incoming explosiveCount into salvos of this size.
 Useful if you are using very large numbers of nukes to prevent UPS issues.
 - salvoDelay: INTEGER - Optional: use with salvoSize.
 Sets the delay between salvo deliveries in game ticks (60 ticks = 1 second).
 Each salvo will target the initial player position and not re-target the player's new position.
+- salvoFollowPlayer: BOOLEAN - Optional: if each salvo re-targets on the player (`true`) or continues to target the initial position (`false`).
+Defaults to `false` of any secondary salvo continuing to target the initial position.

 #### Examples